Credible

 One of the most well-known federal programs is Public Service Loan Forgiveness (PSLF), which is geared toward borrowers working in public service jobs.
 If you qualify, your loans will be forgiven tax-free.
 To be eligible, you must:

-• Have federal Direct Loans
+• Have federal Direct Loans.

-• Make 120 qualifying payments on an income-driven repayment plan
+• Make 120 qualifying payments on an income-driven repayment plan.

-While FFEL Program and Perkins loans aren’t eligible for PSLF, you might qualify by consolidating them into a Direct Consolidation Loan, which is eligible for PSLF.
+While FFEL Program and Perkins Loans aren’t eligible for PSLF, you might qualify by consolidating them into a Direct Consolidation Loan, which is eligible for PSLF.

-How many people have their loans forgiven?
+How many people have had their loans forgiven?

 Income-driven repayment